scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 where :math:`A` is a matrix and :math:`x` and :math:`b` are vectors.
 When trying to solve this system of linear equation, we could apply a matrix decompositions operations to the matrix :math:`A`, to more efficiently solve the system.
-By finding the products of the of :math:`x` and :math:`b` with the the one matrix resulting from the decomposition and the inverse of the other, we can solve the system of equations with significantly fewer operations.
-This can be generalized to machine learning applications where increased complexity of models, often result in exponential increases in number of computations.
+By finding the products of the of :math:`x` and :math:`b` with the one matrix resulting from the decomposition and the inverse of the other, we can solve the system of equations with significantly fewer operations. [rabanser2017] This can be generalized to machine learning applications where increased complexity of models, often result in exponential increases in number of computations.
-This also affects the applications of new algorithms and pipelines, Those that are too complex and consequently have too many operations become too computationally intensiveto be practical to use in some cases.
+This also affects the applications of new algorithms and pipelines, Those that are too complex and consequently have too many operations become too computationally intensive to be practical to use in some cases.
-We can choose specific types of decompositions that also allow us to preserve unique information about original matrix while also reducing the the size of the matrix.
-Singular Value Decomposition  For example, in the case of singular value decomposition we are trying to solve:
+We can choose specific types of decompositions that also allow us to preserve unique information about original matrix while also reducing the size of the matrix.
+In the case of singular value decomposition we are trying to solve:

 .. math::